Home health agencies are required to give people with

 The HHCCN lists the services or supplies that will be changed, and it gives you instructions on what you can do if you don’t agree with the change.

-The home health agency isn’t required to give you a HHCCN when the “Notice of Medicare Non-coverage” (NOMNC) is issued.
+The home health agency isn’t required to give you a HHCCN when it issues the “Notice of Medicare Non-coverage” (NOMNC).

 “Notice of Medicare Non-Coverage” (NOMNC)